mnonisa/wav3_/README.md

 ### <ins>DEPLOYMENT:</ins>

-The setup of the below VMs are completely automated using the Ansible playbooks
+The setup of the below VMs is completely automated using the Ansible playbooks

 Virtual Machines: